 Even though the exact number of websites keeps changing every second, there are over 1 billion sites on the world wide web (1,268,289,402 according to Netcraft’s December 2019 Web Server Survey compared to 1,805,260,010 in January 2018).

 There will never be a shortage of skilled web developers as long as there is the internet.
 Learning programming languages and honing your development skills can make you big bucks.

 You can start small by taking the help of CMS like WordPress or Wix for creating websites and then move onto more complex and hands-on projects once your skill level increases.
-If you are just starting out with programming, Codecademy and Treehouse offer great courses.
+If you are just starting out with programming, sites like Codecademy and Treehouse offer great courses.

 If you have a knack for films and love creating videos, you can use that skill to become a professional videographer and do video shoots after work hours or on the weekends.

 Once you get a significant number of clients, you can make the switch from being a part-time videographer to full-time.

 Just like selling stock photography, there are websites like Shutterstock and Videohive that allow videographers to license their video footage and earn royalties.

 15. Online Courses

 If you are an expert at something, whether it is search engine optimization or a physical skill like knitting or auto repair, you can compile your knowledge into a full-fledged course and sell it online.

 If you truly are an expert, chances are people will pay you to teach them the skillset you possess.
 You can use sites like Teachable for creating, hosting, and selling your courses online.
 For inspiration, you can check out websites like Udemy and see how other people packaged their skills into a course and how are they selling it.